Japanese conjugation: te form

+Perfective

 Imperative

 The imperative form functions as firm instructions do in English.
 It is used to give orders to subordinates (such as within military ranks, or towards pet animals) and to give direct instructions within intimate relationships (for example, within family or close friends).
 When directed towards a collective rather than an individual, the imperative form is used for mandatory action or motivational speech.
 The imperative form is also used in reported speech.